TheAviator7/hello-world/README.md

 # hello-world
 Using the guide to setup my first repository

-I am a web-developer and trying to better understand gitHub.
+I am a web-developer and trying to better understand GitHub.